 - Limited usage

-If you are concerned about safety and looking for a good quality pistol reloading powder, then IMR Trail Boss may be for you.
+If you are concerned about safety and looking for a good quality all around pistol reloading powder, then IMR Trail Boss may be for you.
 Trail Boss is designed for lower velocity rounds and has a very high load density.
 This means that it is almost impossible to double charge cases.
 This makes it a very popular option for people with progressive presses who don’t have time to check each individual case for an accurate powder drop.
 The downside to this is that Trail Boss is not good for hot loads in handguns with a small case volume.
 Due to the high load density, there may not be enough room in the case to hold all of the powder that you need to reach your required velocity.
 As always, it is best to consult your reloading manual to see if this is the case for your specific requirements.
 One thing is for sure, and that is that Trail Boss is one of the safest powders that you can choose for your handgun loads.
 If you worry about double charges on your progressive reloading press, then you will be able to rest easy when you reload with Trail Boss.

 - High load density